algorandfoundation/algokit-cli/docs/cli/index.md

 ## init

-Initializes a new project from a template.
+Initializes a new project from a template, including prompting for template specific questions to be used in template rendering.

+Templates can be default templates shipped with AlgoKit, or custom templates in public Git repositories.

+Includes ability to initialise Git repository, run algokit bootstrap and automatically open Visual Studio Code.

+This should be run in the parent directory that you want the project folder created in.

 ```shell
 algokit init [OPTIONS]